 9. Moonze, Mwangala and Sitali are taught Physics by Mr Phiri B:and Sitali.
-10. David Livingstone secondary school were beaten 18 baskets to 5 by St. Raphael's secondary.B: St. Raphael's 11.
+10. David Livingstone secondary school were beaten 18 baskets to 5 by St. Raphael's secondary.
+B: St. Raphael's 11.
 The pupils are to be rewarded for their outstanding performance by the school administration.
 B: The school 12.
 These kittens were brought into Zambia by an American friend of mine last Year.
 B:Zambia.
-13. USING ADVERBS AND ADJECTIVES 1.
-Moonze is so intelligent that she come position one in class.
+13. USING ADVERBS AND ADJECTIVES Moonze is so intelligent that she come position one in class.
 B Such Mubanga is a hard worker.
 His managers have a lot of confidence in him.
 B: Mubanga is such 3.
 Sitali has attended to a lot of people that he is exhausted.
 B So 4.
 Mount Everest is so high that it is considered as the highest mountain in the world.
 B Such 5.
 Mwanza is very short tempered.
 Most of his friends avoid him.
 B: So 6.
 Kambela will be very big girl when she grows up that many will doubt her age.
 B: Such 7.
 The pot was so hot.
 Mapulanga failed to lift it off the stove.
 B: The pot is too 8.
 Mandunga bought plenty of sugar.
 He failed to resell it all.
 B: So 9.
 The dogs are extremely big that our neighbours fear them.
 B: So 10.
 He is a very good actor.
 He cannot forget his lines B: He is too 11.
 The examination was so difficult that many candidates had little hope of passing it.
 B: Such 12.
 So large is the teaching staff that one cannot know all the teachers.
-B: The teaching staff is too b.
-The teaching staff is too 14.
+B: The teaching staff is too 14.
 FRONTED ADJECTIVES 1.
-Even though the day is hot, Sitali continued wearing a large thick coat B: Hot as 2.
-Chanda went on to win the race despite having a bad leg.
+Even though the day is hot, Sitali continued wearing a large thick coat B: Hot as Chanda went on to win the race despite having a bad leg.
 B: bad 3.
-The wall was high but the thieves managed to scale it B: High though B: Beautiful as B: late 6.
+The wall was high but the thieves managed to scale it B: High though 4.
+Mutinta is extremely beautiful, yet no man asks her hand in marriage.
+B: Beautiful as 5.
+The party revellers continued to dance although it was late into the night.
+B: late 6.
 The examinations were seemly tough however many candidates scored distinctions.